-Prerequisites: READ 0302, ENGL 0302, MATH 0304, certification in a Radiologic Health Sciences program, and enrollment in the post-associate Magnetic Resonance Imaging Technology program.
+Prerequisites: TSI satisfied, certification in a Radiologic Health Sciences program, and enrollment in the post-associate Magnetic Resonance Imaging Technology program.

 A health-related work-based learning experience that enables the student to apply specialized occupational theory, skills, and concepts.
 Direct supervision is provided by the clinical professional.